 Hygrade Casting will be closed from 20th December 2024 and re-opening again 20th January 2025.
 Merry Christmas & Happy New Year!

 We offer five optional post-processing services, each designed to save you time, labour, gold loss and headaches.
 They're charged separately from casting and metal processing fees, so you can see exactly where your money’s going.
 No bundling, no guesswork.
-Every casting is a clean, abrasive-free dull finish (what we call a raw casting), ready for whatever workflow suits you.
+Every casting is a clean, abrasive-free dull finish known as a true raw casting.

-Some of our clients want a "clip n ship" service (no post-processing) whilst others want their castings "clean n lean" (with post-processing), we cater for both, without playing hide-and-seek with your margins.
-You can pick and choose what options you want.
+Some of our clients want a "clip n ship" service (no post-processing options) whilst others want their castings "clean n lean" (with post-processing), we cater for both, without playing hide-and-seek with your margins.
+You can pick and choose what post-processing options you want.

 You may notice some casting houses include things like our Ultra-Satin Finishing and/or Flush-Cutting by default.
 Sounds generous, until you realise those costs are quietly baked into their metal pricing at a much higher rate.
 So yes, you’re paying for it whether you asked for it or not.

-Transform your casting from raw and dull to refined and clean with our Ultra-Satin Finish, a premium surface treatment ideal for those chasing a higher standard straight out of the flask.
+Transform your casting from raw and dull state to a refined and clean surface with our Ultra-Satin Finish, a premium surface treatment ideal for those chasing a higher standard straight out of the flask.

-We use a precision-calibrated vapour honing system that combines nano micro-glass beads, water, and high-pressure air to gently smooth and matte the surface.
-This creates a consistent, ultra-fine satin finish that’s ideal prior to magnetic pin polishing, or for clients who simply want a cleaner starting point with minimal gold loss.
+We use a precision-calibrated vapour honing system that combines nano micro-glass beads, water, and high-pressure air that gently removes the raw casting skin (including removing all of the oxides on the outer surface) to a smooth and satin finish.
+This post-processing surface treatment creates a consistent, ultra-fine satin finish that’s ideal prior to magnetic pin polishing, or for clients who simply want a cleaner starting point with minimal gold loss.

-This is a true micro-abrasive process, removing on average 1 micron across the piece: around 0.01 - 0.02g of gold on a typical 18k ring, or $1.50 - $3.00 in value (including low volume metal processing fees).
-Unlike rougher blasting methods used elsewhere, we don’t hide porosity with heavy grit, we’d rather show you what’s there than mask it and pretend it isn’t.
+This is a true micro-abrasive process, removing on average 1 micron across the entire piece: around 0.01 - 0.02g of gold on a typical 18 karat gold ring.
+Unlike rougher blasting methods used elsewhere, we don’t hide porosity with heavy grit, we’d rather show you what’s there than mask it and pretend it isn’t (we have a 99% success rate with porosity free castings).

 Note: This is not a full polish, printing lines and surface texture will remain visible.
-And yes, the tiny amount of gold lost in this process is unrecoverable, as it becomes permanently mixed with the micro-glass media that is impossible to separate/refine.
+The tiny amount of gold lost in this process is unrecoverable, as it becomes permanently mixed with the micro-glass media that is impossible to separate/refine.

 Our Ultra-Shine service transforms raw, abrasive-free castings into a clean, ultra-bright finish through a two-stage micro-abrasive process designed for professionals who don’t have time for inefficiencies.